 A second common approach to InSAR processing is to form a time series of deformation from a stack of images.
 There are a variety of methods ranging from averaging to small baseline subsets to time series to persistent scattering.
 The practical, and sometimes most challenging issue related to these approaches is to geometrically align a large stack of images and align this stack with a topographic phase model.
-A diagram of a stack of SAR images is shown in Figure 5.
+(Note a new purely geometric approach to image alignment is presented in Appendix E.) A diagram of a stack of SAR images is shown in Figure 5.
 To achieve interferometric phase coherence, the alignment must have subpixel accuracy in the radar coordinates of range and azimuth.
 In addition, there should be greater than 20% overlap in the Doppler centroid or bursts in ScanSAR images.
-We use the terminology that many slave images are geometrically aligned with one master image.
-Once the alignment is done, an interferogram can be constructed from any pair of images in the stack.
+We use the terminology that many slave images are geometrically aligned with one master images in the stack.
 We use the terminology of reference and repeat images for the first and second acquisition of the interferometric pair, respectively.